giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 #### Severity rating: 1

 #### 9. Help Users Recognize, Diagnose, and Recover From Errors
-* As previously mentioned in the Visibility Systems Status section, there is no back button.
-Therefore, a user may accidentally navigate to a particular page then they'll have to go all the way back to the hamburger menu to redirect elsewhere.
+* There aren't any error messages that pop up when an issue occurs and if the app does bug out, users aren't given an option to report it

-> *Recommendation: Add a back button so users can recover to where they just were*
+> *Recommendation: Implement error messages for users and offer solutions so they know how to fix it imnmediately*

-#### Severity rating: 2
+#### Severity rating: 3

 #### 10. Help and Documentation
 * Currently, there is no help page that offers users extra support or a designated page to report any issues with the app.
 Users are left with visiting the app's page on the app store to write a review.